 HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\Bags HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\BagMRU

 - Right-click each key and click Export.
-Save the branch to separate .REG files.
+Save each branch to separate .reg files.

 - Right-click on the Bags key and choose Delete